 The first agents of European expansion were the mariners and explorers serving the Spanish and Portuguese crowns, who initially hoped to establish a personal fiefdom, especially in America.6 However, with absolutely no interest in tolerating the development of feudal structures, these aspirations were soon scotched by the ruling dynasties, who established the structures of an absolutist-bureaucracy, legitimized by a range of papal bulls.
 As Vicarius Christi, the Pope had long claimed universal temporal power; its exercise in this "new world" was now delegated to the Spanish and Portuguese crowns as his agents.
 In return, both powers pledged to spread the Gospel and finance the establishment of evangelizing ecclesiastical structures.

 The Portuguese moved into existing superregional trade networks,7 and exploited existing local rivalries in order to find a succession of local partners.
 Nevertheless, they did not shy from the use of violence.
 This dual policy enabled them to establish themselves in a number of niches in the Asian political and economic landscape.
-Operating in America, the Spanish profited from the structures of the pre-existing and empires.
+Operating in America, the Spanish profited from the structures of the pre-existing Mexican and Peruvian empires.
 They also exploited local conflicts, made use of the advantage of surprise, proceeding in a reckless, ruthless and inhuman fashion.
 An important ally in this process proved to be the European diseases to which they, but not the indigenous peoples were immune and which wiped out great numbers in the native populations.8 After smashing the local centres of power, the Spanish assumed the position of the old elites.

 With the arrival of the Dutch, English and French, a new set of actors entered the overseas stage.
 The newcomers chose the instrument of privileged trading companies through which to structure their interaction with the extra-European world.10 The leading role in this undertaking was played by private enterprise, with the state preferring just to "hold the ring".
 Companies were responsible not only for trade and plantation management; the founding and settling of colonies and their military, fiscal and administrative upkeep also fell within their remit.
 This was the age of mercantilism and the companies can be regarded as the forerunners of the modern corporation.
 Their rise to prominence took place against the backdrop of wars and conflicts.
-The Dutch, English and French stood against and , but also fought each other.
+The Dutch, English and French stood against Portugal and Spain, but also fought each other.
 They competed not only for mastery in Europe, but also for spheres of influence in the colonial world that with its riches and resources was a coveted prize as well as providing an extended venue for European wars.

 Prototypes of the chartered companies included the Dutch Verenigde Oostindische Compagnie (VOC) and the English East India Company (EIC).
 Founded in 1602, the VOC was authorized to acquire land holdings, build fortresses, dispense justice, conclude contracts and conduct wars.
 It soon proved to be better financed, more effectively organized and better equipped than its Portuguese competitor and was able to break up its Asian trading network within a matter of years.
-The occasional use of armed force as well as the ability to take advantage of local divisions facilitated the VOC's establishment in as its centre of operations.
+The occasional use of armed force as well as the ability to take advantage of local divisions facilitated the VOC's establishment in Asia with Batavia as its centre of operations.
 In 1621, the Dutch also established the Westindische Compagnie (WIC), to perform a similar task for the Americas, with a focus on settlement policy.
 The EIC, founded in 1600 was conceived along lines similar to that of the VOC, but took much longer to attain the same level of efficiency and penetration; the strength of the VOC prevented the EIC from establishing itself in the South-East Asian spice trade.
-As a result, it concentrated on trade with and India, where it was gradually able to extend its position.
+As a result, it concentrated on trade with China and India, where it was gradually able to extend its position.
 Private chartered companies also made the first English steps towards the colonization of North America.
 Following poor planning and lacking financial securities, the British crown was forced to assume the administration of a number of colonies which were no longer viable as a private concern.
-The French state played a much greater role in their private companies than did the or governments.
+The French state played a much greater role in their private companies than did the Dutch or English governments.
 This arose out of weaker French popular interest in overseas involvement, but at the same time contributed to the hesitancy of private investors and potential settlers who feared government intervention.
-Nevertheless, it was the French, not the Dutch, who provided the longest and most resilient challenge to British European and international hegemony in the 18th century.with
+Nevertheless, it was the French, not the Dutch, who provided the longest and most resilient challenge to British European and international hegemony in the 18th century.

 The long 19th century saw the increase of the area ruled by Europeans as well as an increase in the number of colonial powers, all of which took advantage of a number of more refined instruments of political rule.14 Colonialism transformed itself – particularly in the case of the British Empire – into imperialism and European dominion over the world.
 The requirement of the industrial economies for materials and markets, the search for investment opportunities, the desire of various governments to maintain an influence over expatriate settlers or the attempt to cushion the effects of domestic social and economic crises through the acquisition and exploitation of colonies fuelled this development.
 Extra-domestic factors also drove the march of imperialism – crises and disturbances within a colony, or conflicts with a neighbouring region could result in the intensification of colonial rule.

 The British Empire was the unrivalled leader of the concert of powers.
 The range of its global interests was matched only by the variety of instruments employed to pursue them, the nature of which depended on both local conditions and the current geopolitical constellation.
 Its world power was founded on the Royal Navy, the expansion of which was made possible by progressive industrialization and the development of a system of deficit financing.
 Formal colonial rule was exercised in crown colonies, dominions – the colonies of white settlement – protectorates, League of Nations mandates and other legal constructions.15 The significant characteristic of "informal empire" included "unequal treaties", usually procured through "gunboat diplomacy" or other forms of pressure.
-By the mid 19th century, the areas subject to such penetration included sections of the Ottoman Empire, , China and even .16 If economic influence backed up by political-military pressure is also to be classified as a method of informal empire, then should be added to Britain's wider "informal empire".
+By the mid 19th century, the areas subject to such penetration included sections of the Ottoman Empire, Persia, China and even Japan.16 If economic influence backed up by political-military pressure is also to be classified as a method of informal empire, then Latin America should be added to Britain's wider "informal empire".

 Rule over persons and persons as agents of rule